Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 If you want to include even more veggie goodness, you can add more veggies to your sauce or filling.

-Can I make these alfredo chicken broccoli stuffed shells ahead of time?
+Can I make these Alfredo chicken broccoli stuffed shells ahead of time?

 The chicken and broccoli alfredo stuffed shells can be stuffed the day before and kept in the fridge.
 Heat them in the oven until the cheese is melted and bubbling.
 You can also prepare this easy dinner recipe ahead of time and freeze the unbaked shells for easy dinners later.